Fang-/talkbot/README.md

 # ~Talkbot

 Urbit's first ever talkbot.
 Say hello to `~talkbot` in chat!
-Tries to be useful, but doesn't do the dishes.
+It tries to be useful, but doesn't do the dishes.

+**The current code is not reference quality**.
+A cleanup of this mess is planned, but there's no ETA.

 Want to make your own, from scratch?
 [Urbit By Doing](https://github.com/Fang-/Urbit-By-Doing) can teach you how!